2022-2023 Annual Request for Projects

--The agency/organization submitting a project must be a non-profit, group working to become a nonprofit, or equivalent public sector organization (like a school, or city/county department).
+-The agency/organization submitting a project must be a non-profit or group working to become a nonprofit, or equivalent public sector organization (like a school, or city/county department).

 -The agency/organization must be an active, collaborative partner in the project

--There must be an agency/organization staff liaison who agrees to work with the project team
+-There must be an identified non-profit agency/organization staff liaison who agrees to work with the project team

 -There must be clearly defined staff roles in relation to the group project team member roles

 -The non-profit agency/organization cannot be the employer of a group project team member, nor can the participant currently be serving as a board member for the non-profit

 -Capital improvement projects (i.e. clean up/fix up) and fundraising projects will not be considered.
 Any funding that may be needed to complete the project is the sole responsibility of the nonprofit/civic organization.

 -Agencies should view the project as a mutual endeavor that they are equal partners with the Leadership Toledo team.

 -It helps to be flexible.
 Sometimes projects go in a direction that is different than what the agency or the project team envisioned.
 The end result can be more powerful than anyone expected.
 It helps to be prepared to be creative and shift the focus of the project if the “vision” changes, especially if the project was “visionary” to start with.